 Advocating for the Accused

-Bryan Assault Defense Lawyer
+Bryan/College Station Assault Lawyer

 Accusations of assault are serious.
 They could lead to significant immediate and long-term consequences, such as jail time, fines, and a mark on your criminal record.
 The Law Office of Donnie Andreski, P.C. is here to provide support and guidance to defendants facing tough charges.
 Attorney Andreski will take a detailed look at your case to build a strategic defense for you in court.
 As a former police officer for 20 years, Attorney Andreski has a keen eye for detail that not all defense lawyers have.
 He will know what to look for to strengthen your defense and put up a tough fight in court.